netmeld/netmeld/playbook/nmdb-playbook/README.md

 While the majority of the activities are automated, there are points during a stage where the user is required to provide some acknowledgment before the playbook will continue.
-To date, this is to facilitate running manual, additional scans concurrently with the automated playbook activities.
+To date, this is for cycling stages (where a change to the physical wiring/connections may be needed) and to facilitate running manual, additional scans concurrently with the automated playbook activities.

-Specifically, the tool starts a window with a notice to "Close this window when manual testing is complete."
+Specifically for the latter, the tool starts a window with a notice to "Close this window when manual testing is complete."
 The tool will not deconfigure network interfaces until the playbook scans are complete and the window with the notice is closed.
 To ignore this behavior, the `--no-prompt` option is provided.
 It will automatically deconfigure network interfaces as soon as the relevant playbook scans are complete.
-However, if it is used in conjunction with the `--script` option, a script will be executed in lieu of the manual testing before the network interface is reconfigured.
+Alternatively the plays file can be updated to remove the manual plays, however the prompts for stage changing will persist if the `--no-prompt` option is not provided.

 EXAMPLES